By Tammi Ewards on August 22, 2019

 Federal loans have borrowing limits, and scholarships are often only partial awards.
 As such, private loans are often used by students to fill in the gaps.
 Private loans have loan terms specifically designed for students and may include deferment of payments, hardship deferments, forbearance options, and other convenient features.
 However, private loans may also have variable interest rates that can make it difficult to predict monthly payments.

 Private loans are dependent upon the borrower’s credit, and for young borrowers who have little or no credit history, a cosigner may be needed.
 When an individual applies for a private loan, the lender will pull the credit information of the borrower and the cosigner.
-Borrowers are allowed a two-week grace period to shop around and get different loan offers, but after that time every application and instance of pulled credit will have a negative impact on the borrower and cosigner’s credit score.
+Borrowers are allowed a two-week grace period to shop around and get different loan offers, but after that time every application and instance of pulled credit will harm the borrower and cosigner’s credit score.

 Many private lenders do not cap borrowers in the same way as federal loans.
 As a result, students who borrow privately must be careful to establish a budget and borrow only what is necessary.